muhhx/muhhx/README.md

 # Murilo Santos

 Front-end engineer & UI/UX Designer with a background in architecture and design.
-I've been developing digital products and websites for big national (Brazilian) and international companies for two years, now.
+I've been developing digital products and websites for Brazilian and worldwide companies for two years, while also working towards my dream of having an awarded design studio.

-I love everything that has to do with visual design, product, web & mobile projects, as well as branding, typography and animations.

-Working everyday towards my goal of having an awarded design studio.

 [![Linkedin Badge](https://img.shields.io/badge/-Murilo%20Santos-231f20?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/giovannalinda)](https://www.linkedin.com/in/muhhx)
 [![Gmail Badge](https://img.shields.io/badge/-muriloue@gmail.com-231f20?style=flat-square&logo=Gmail&logoColor=white&link=mailto:muriloue@gmail.com)](mailto:muriloue@gmail.com)

+I love everything that has to do with visual design, product, web & mobile projects, as well as branding, typography and animations.

 Working with <strong>React and TypeScript</strong>.

 Learning <strong>GSAP, Three.js</strong> for better animations and UX.

 As a fun fact, I've played semi-professional soccer, traveling and competing in national tournaments here in Brazil.

-ReactJS, Typescript, mySQL, C, Firebase